John-Codes/John-Codes/README.md

 - 👋 Hi, I’m @John-Codes
 - 👀 I’m interested in life improving technologies.
-- 🌱 I’m currently learning Web3 to implement AI, im an expert full stack software engineer in .Net, React, NextJS and ML Python
+- 🌱 I’m currently learning Web3 to implement AI, im an expert full stack software engineer in .Net, React, NextJS perl C C++ and ML Python jack of all trades developer.
 - 💞️ I’m looking to collaborate on Projects that can improve the world.